Core Terms

 Exchange

 Not every recognised contribution becomes spendable or transferable.
-LPWS separates recognition from circulation so that value does not become inflated or unclear.

 Responsibility

-It includes care in language, seriousness in participation, and restraint in projection.
+It includes care in language, seriousness in participation and restraint in projection.

 Responsibility is not meant as burden for its own sake, but as a condition for clarity.